 Step 3 — Create a Repeatable Repurposing Workflow

 A repeatable workflow turns one great piece of content into a predictable pipeline of formats and channels.
 Start by treating repurposing as a modular, six-stage assembly line: each stage has one clear output, a primary owner, and a short timebox so the team can plan sprints.
-This reduces decision friction, prevents duplicated effort, and helps you measure throughput rather than ad-hoc output.
-Below I map a practical process, assign roles, and provide templates and a handoff checklist you can drop into your project management board.
+This cuts decision friction, prevents duplicated efforts, and lets you measure throughput instead of ad-hoc output.

 The modular repurposing process (input → output)

-| Stage | Primary tasks | Responsible role | Estimated time |
+Outline stages, primary tasks, responsible role, and time estimates for each workflow step| Stage | Primary tasks | Responsible role | Estimated time |

 |---|---|---|---|